RedHatInsights/quickstarts/docs/quickstarts/README.md

 ## Creating interactive quick starts for the Hybrid Cloud Console

+> NOTE: Try using the cli tool to bootstrap a new resource.
+Run `make create-resource` or `./make_item.sh` in your terminal window from the repository root.

 An _interactive quick start_ is a set of step-by-step instructions and tasks presented in a side panel embedded within a product’s UI.
 Quick starts can help users get started with a product by providing installation and setup guidance.
 Quick starts also allow users to quickly complete a task without the need to refer to external documentation.

 A quick start has multiple tasks, each task with multiple steps.